nondejus/AwesomeUnityCommunity/README.md

 * [Unity QuickSheet](https://github.com/kimsama/Unity-QuickSheet "") - Enables you to use spreadsheet file data within Unity editor.
 * [UnityMarkdeepViewer](https://github.com/Sirithang/UnityMarkdeepViewer "") - Editor scripts allowing to display Markdown, markdeep and HMTL directly inside the Unity Editor.
 * [UnityDebugger](https://github.com/joexi/UnityDebugger "") - Lite tool helping check runtime status of unity application in Editor.
+* [ReferenceVisualizerUnity3D](https://github.com/Sebastian-Schuchmann/ReferenceVisualizerUnity3D "") - An Editor Window that lets you see and edit all references of your Scene Objects.

 ### Timeline <a name="timeline"></a>